 Let’s compare incremental processing in the context of DBT and airflow:

 For DBT, since it operates primarily within the data warehouse, this would incur the usual costs associated with your chosen data warehouse platform.
 These costs are frequently influenced by storage consumption, computing power, and data transfer.
-To fully understand the associated costs, it is important to refer to the documentation of your particular data warehouse provider for price.
+To fully understand the associated costs, it is essential to refer to the documentation of your particular data warehouse provider for price.

 The costs for Apache Airflow will also vary depending on the hosting and operating system you choose.
 Airflow can be installed on various cloud platforms or on-premises infrastructure.
 The costs will change depending on the number of virtual machine instances, storage capacity, network traffic, and any extra services used inside the architecture.